-Summertime can make you envious of homes, condos or restaurants with great looking rooftop terrace designs.
+Summer can make you envious of homes, condos or restaurants that have great looking rooftop terrace designs.
 Don’t get bummed out!
 Take a look at these rooftop terraces from Toronto and Montreal condo developments to inspire you.
 Transform your backyard or rooftop into your personal oasis.
 Who knows?
 Maybe you’ll be getting a rooftop patio after reading this article!

 No.1 Yorkville - Toronto